garden-io/garden/docs/reference/module-types/container.md

 The target service will be replaced by a proxy container which runs an SSH server to proxy requests.
 Reverse port-forwarding will be automatically configured to route traffic to the local service and back.

-Local mode is enabled by setting the `--local` option on the `garden deploy` or `garden dev` commands.
+Local mode is enabled by setting the `--local` option on the `garden deploy` command.
 Local mode always takes the precedence over sync mode if there are any conflicting service names.

 Health checks are disabled for services running in local mode.